Joseph Sittler: Biography

-Joseph Sittler, the son of Lutheran pastor The Reverend Doctor Joseph Andrew Sittler Jr. (1876-1961) and Minnie Lillian Veith Sittler (1874-1963), was born in Upper Sandusky, Ohio.
+Joseph Sittler, the son of Lutheran pastor The Reverend Doctor Joseph Andrew Sittler Jr. (1876–1961) and Minnie Lillian Veith Sittler (1874–1963), was born in Upper Sandusky, Ohio.
 He was a graduate of Wittenberg College and Hamma Divinity School in Springfield, Ohio.
 Sittler became a teacher at Chicago Lutheran Theological Seminary in the early 1940s.
 He was a professor of theology at the University of Chicago from 1957 to 1973.
 He was widely credited with pioneering the links between Christian theology and ecological thought, including the need to return to a cosmic Christology, having written about environmental matters as early as the 1950s (long before they were widely reported in the mainstream press).
 He continually insisted that care for the earth and its environment is a central concern of the Christian religion.
 He was also interested in the topics of aging, grace, religion and science, narrative in preaching, and biblical interpretation.
-Sittler's siblings included Nazi propagandists Dr. Edward Vieth Sittler (1916-1975) and Charles Veith Sittler (1914-1996).
+Sittler's siblings included Nazi propagandists Dr. Edward Vieth Sittler (1916–1975) and Charles Vieth Sittler (1914–1996).